-- not to be an executive corporate officer of a company in which the Company directly or indirectly holds office as a director or in which an employee of the Company appointed as such or a director and executive corporate officer of the Company (whether currently or within the last five years) holds office as a director; - o not to be a customer, supplier, investment banker or commercial banker that is significant for the Company or its group, or in respect of which the Company or its group represents a significant proportion of the business.
-The significance or insignificance of the relationship with the Company or its group must be debated by the Board of Directors and the quantitative and qualitative criteria leading to this assessment (continuity, economic dependence, exclusivity, etc.) expressly stated in the annual report; - o not to have any close family relationship with a corporate officer; - o not to have been a statutory auditor of the Company within the last five years; - not to have been a member of the Board for more than twelve years.
-Independent directorship status is suspended 12 years from the day he/she was appointed to his/her current term; - not to be an executive corporate officer having received variable remuneration in cash or securities or any remuneration related to the performance of the Company or the group; - o not to be a shareholder who exercises control of the Company or of its parent company.
+- not to be (and not within the last five years to have been) an employee or executive corporate officer of the Company, or an employee, executive corporate officer or director of a company consolidated by the Company, of its parent company or of a company consolidated by the parent company; - not to be an executive corporate officer of a company in which the Company directly or indirectly holds office as a director or in which an employee of the Company appointed as such or a director and executive corporate officer of the Company (whether currently or within the last five years) holds office as a director; - not to be a customer, supplier, investment banker or commercial banker that is significant for the Company or its group, or in respect of which the Company or its group represents a significant proportion of the business.
+The significance or insignificance of the relationship with the Company or its group must be debated by the Board of Directors and the quantitative and qualitative criteria leading to this assessment (continuity, economic dependence, exclusivity, etc.) expressly stated in the annual report; - o not to have any close family relationship with a corporate officer; - \circ not to have been a statutory auditor of the Company within the last five years;

+- not to have been a member of the Board for more than twelve years.
+Independent directorship status is suspended 12 years from the day he/she was appointed to his/her current term; - not to be an executive corporate officer having received variable remuneration in cash or securities or any remuneration related to the performance of the Company or the group; - not to be a shareholder who exercises control of the Company or of its parent company.
 In excess of 10% ownership of capital or voting rights, the Board must, based on a report issued by the Nominations and Compensation Committee, review independence having regard to the composition of the capital and the existence of a potential conflict of interest.